anairo98/kubernetes-training/README.md

 [![Architecture of
 microservices](/img/architecture-diagram.png)](/img/architecture-diagram.png)

-All these 11 microservices are communicating over gRPC protocol.
+Microservices are communicating over gRPC protocol.
+Besides, *cartservice* stores its data in a *redis-cache*, which will be deployed as another microservice.

 ### Microservices
 These 11 microservices are written in different programming languages and are responsible for a specific task in this e-commerce website: